 All Theatre majors are required to take Theatre 496 and 497, Senior Seminar, in their senior year of study.
 This course requires theatre majors to demonstrate the ability to connect analytical research to performance.
 The requirements include a research paper on an approved topic and a public performance or presentation of that research paper.

-Theatre students may be advised by any Theatre faculty member that they choose.
+Theatre students may be advised by any Professional Academic Advisor.
 They must simply fill out the appropriate forms for both major declaration and advising.
 To become a theatre major it is necessary to get approval from the prospective advisor, fill out the Change of Major form, and submit it to the Records Office.